Trading robustness: a scenario-free approach to robust Multi-Criteria Optimization for Treatment Planning: Materials and Methods

 Different trade-offs between such objectives are explored using the aforementioned robust optimization strategies.

-\Cref{tab:LOstrategies} collects the priority lists designed for the strategies (Strategy 1-4).
+\Cref{tab:LOstrategies} in \cref{sec:Appendix} collects the priority lists designed for the strategies (Strategy 1-4).
 Variance reduction for the target structure is prioritized differently for each strategy described in \cref{section:LOstrategies}, balancing its relative importance against the dosimetric objectives for the OARs.
 For all strategies, an additional minimum dose constraint is applied to the target at \SI{95}{\percent} of the prescribed dose.
+The definition of target structure differs between the scenario-free and the nominal case.
+For the nominal case this is set to the PTV, while for the scenario-free approach it is always set to the CTV.

 For the Pareto Front approximation, multiple objective functions for the same structure are combined and treated as single objectives (\cref{tab:objective_funtions_LO}).
 For the OARs, this includes a least-squares deviation on the EUD plus a squared overdose objective on dose, forming a single objective.
-A variance minimization term is applied on the target.
-Additional minimum and maximum dose constraints are applied to the target to ensure coverage and avoid hot spots.
+A variance minimization term is applied on the CTV.
+Additional minimum and maximum dose constraints are applied to the CTV to ensure coverage and avoid hot spots.
 The minimum and maximum target doses are set to \SI{50}{\gray} and \SI{55}{Gy}.